ZeroSync/ZeroSync/README.md

 # ZeroSync

 ZeroSync allows to verify Bitcoin's chain state in an instant.
-No need to download hundreds of Gigabytes of blocks.
-A tiny STARK proof suffices to validate the blockchain and the current UTXO.
-The goal is to improve light-client security and increase usage of full nodes.
+No need to download hundreds of gigabytes.
+A tiny STARK proof suffices to validate the blockchain and the current UTXO set.

 Furthermore, ZeroSync aims to provide a tool box for custom Bitcoin proofs.
 This allows you to rearrange the blockchain data, enhance it, filter it, generate indices for efficient queries, and adapt it to your individual usecase.